 At NOLA Lending Group we make the home financing process easy.
 Here’s a short description of how we’ll move through the mortgage process together.

-Did you know you can get a loan even before you start looking for your new home?
+Did you know you can get pre-qualified for a loan even before you start looking for your new home?
 A NOLA Lending Group home mortgage specialist can pre-qualify you so you’ll have a good idea of how much home you can afford.
 Once you’ve found that perfect property and a seller has accepted your offer, you’ll be ready to move to the application process.

 Once you’ve chosen a home, your NOLA Lending Group home mortgage specialist will gather information about the property you want to buy and collect information about you, too.
 We’ll need to know things like income, assets and employment history.
 For a complete list of information you’ll need, see our Application Checklist above.